Frisbee (ride): Incidents

 In May 2017, greasing material on a KMG Freak Out ride at Barry's Amusements at Portrush in Northern Ireland was dislodged, causing a loud bang and oil to spray over people and the nearby children's roller coaster.
 Nobody was injured, but the ride remained closed for the rest of the day whilst park staff investigated.

 In July 2017, an 18-year old was killed while riding a KMG Fireball (aka Afterburner) ride that malfunctioned at the Ohio State Fair, sending him flying more than 50 feet in the air.
 Seven others were injured as well.
 Numerous fairs and exhibitions have either shut down or pulled the Fireball from their attractions in response to the incident.
 KMG stated that the malfunction was due to a corroded support beam.

-In June 2019, a Zamperla Discovery Revolution ride at Waldameer Park & Water World malfunctioned, resulting in the riders stuck upside down for several minutes.
-There were no injuries.
+In June 2019, a Zamperla Discovery Revolution ride named Chaos, located at Waldameer Park in Erie, Pennsylvania malfunctioned, resulting in riders being stuck upside down for several minutes.
+There were no injuries, and the ride reopened several days later with no subsequent incidents.

+In June 2024, the AtmosFear ride at Oaks Amusement Park got suspended upside down, trapping 28 riders for about 30 minutes.